 Competition for survival: For the case of survival, the same massive weight of the polar bear would mess it as it will require a lot of food to survive.
 Don’t forget that polar bears are adapted to eating exclusively meat, while the grizzly bear is omnivorous and can survive on a wide variety of foods.
 A polar bear, therefore, has a high chance of starving than a grizzly in case of food shortage.

 The polar bear is a serious carnivorous that highly depends on meat for survival.
 Seals make the largest portion of this enormous animal’s diet, a reason why these bears have mastered every skill to hunt them.

-Grizzly bears are omnivores and unlike polar bears, they survive on a wide variety of foods, including plant roots, grass, fruits, berries, etc. When on the hunt, they target animals such as fish, moose, squirrels, elk and deer.
+Grizzly bears are omnivores and unlike polar bears, they survive on a wide variety of foods, including plant roots, grass, fruits, berries, etc. When on the hunt for next meal, they target animals such as fish, moose, squirrels, elk, and deer.